7/28/2020

 speaker

-Yeah, I think that the gaming console is a very somewhat predictable business as far as there's almost a bell-shaped curve that occurs over five months beginning in June and ending in October.
+Yeah, I think that the Gaming Council is a very somewhat predictable business as far as there's almost a bell-shaped curve that occurs over five months beginning in June and ending in October.
 So that is pretty heavily weighted towards Q3 for what we sell into.
-And right now the visibility will not be crisp, is the word we used before, probably until late August or early September.
-Though right now we seem to be tracking very well against our expectations.
+And right now, the the visibility will not be crisp is the word we used before, probably until late August or early September, though right now we seem to be tracking very well against our expectations.

 speaker